Disinfectants (Sanitizers)

 • easy to read, accurate color charts

-• white backing ensures best contrast color chart comparisons
+• white plastic strip backed test pad ensures best contrast color chart comparisons

 • stiff plastic support for dipping into tubes, gaps, etc.

-• 3 year minimum shelf life if kept tightly closed
+• 3 year minimum shelf life from date of manufacture if stored properly.
+(Shown as expiration: yyyy/mm/dd)

 • Certificates of Conformance, Stability Statements & SDS data sheets on-line; Certificates of Analysis available on request.